 Bishop is fortunate to be home to an independent bookstore, locally owned and operated.
 Spellbinder Books first opened its doors in March of 1970 and is truly a Bishop institution.
-Located at 124 South Main Street and open every single day (yep, you read that right!).
-For hour, special events, and more: http://etelos.org/spellbinder/
+Located at 124 South Main Street and is open every single day (yep, you read that right!).
+For hours, special events, and more visit their Facebook page.

 Inyo Council for the Arts has a small gallery and theater featuring local artists.
 137 South Main Street.
 Open Monday – Friday 10 am – 5 pm.
 Owens Valley Paiute Shoshone Cultural Center is located at 2300 West Line Street and is open Tues – Sat 10 am – 5 pm.
-See more information under Museums (below) and check out the website: http://www.bishoppaiutetribe.com/cultural-center.html Independent Project Press is located at 186A Willow Street and hosts The Project Room with ongoing exhibitions of painting, photography, installations and letterpress.
+Independent Project Press is located at 186A Willow Street and hosts The Project Room with ongoing exhibitions of painting, photography, installations and letterpress.
 Open Saturday 10-3 and weekdays by appointment.

-While away a rainy day experiencing Bishop’s coffee culture.
+Wittle away a rainy day experiencing Bishop’s coffee culture.
 Each coffee shop has its own devoted clientele, specialties, and charm.
-From the south end of Main Street: Great Basin Bakery, Pupfish Cafe, Black Sheep Coffee Roasters, Looney Bean Bishop, Erick Schat’s Bakkery, and Starbucks.
+From the south end of Main Street: Great Basin Bakery, Pupfish Cafe, Black Sheep Coffee Roasters, Looney Bean Bishop, Indy Coffee Roasters, Erick Schat’s Bakkery, and Starbucks.
 We love ’em all!